hprmtbbd/genetic_neural_fingerprinting/README.md

 - fMRI_MEG_GGM_LGM_h2_analysis.m (written in MATLAB 2020a) will generate figures and tables of the heritability values for the global and local graph measures in the MEG and fMRI datasets.
 - plot_heritability_pipeline_figures.m (written in MATLAB 2023b) will generate figures for comparing the graph measure distance features between the monozygotic twins, non-monozygotic siblings, and unrelated individuals.
 - ML_scripts/MEG_fMRI_GGM_LGM_ML_fingerprint.m (written in MATLAB 2020a) will run the genetic fingerprinting algorithm for classifying monozygotic twins, non-monozygotic siblings, and unrelated individuals.
-- plot_ML_fingerprint_results.m (written in MATLAB 2023b) will generate figures and tables of the genetic fingerprinting results.
+- ML_scripts/plot_ML_fingerprint_results.m (written in MATLAB 2023b) will generate figures and tables of the genetic fingerprinting results.

 # Authors
 Haatef Pourmotabbed